illepic/my-site/content/notes/my-awesome-mac-setup/index.md

   - mac
   - tech
   - gear
-teaser_text: "This is a continually updated list of what I currently have installed for Mac Software, along with the hardware and desk setup."
+excerpt: "This is a continually updated list of what I currently have installed for Mac Software, along with the hardware and desk setup."
 redirect_from: "/my-awesome-mac-setup"
 ---